 - Pectus excavatum

-- Congenital cystic adenomatoid malformation
+- Congenital cystic adenomatoid malformation of the lung

 - Pulmonary sequestration

 - Congenital lobar emphysema